-On June 30, Michael Schofield, former secretary-treasurer of Brotherhood of Maintenance of Way Employees Local 1046, pleaded guilty in U.S. District Court for the Northern District of Illinois to falsifying financial records in order to conceal embezzlement of $31,850 in funds during 2012-13 from the Plainfield, Ill. union.
-Schofield had been charged in a one-count information a week earlier.
+On January 11, Kimberly Steinhoff, former treasurer of United Steelworkers Local 87, pleaded guilty in U.S. District Court for the Western District of Michigan to a superseding one-count information charging her with falsifying financial records of the Munising (Upper Peninsula)-based union.
+She originally had been charged last June with embezzling $12,751 in union funds.
 The actions follow an investigation by the U.S. Labor Department’s Office of Labor-Management Standards.

-On June 22, John McCain, former secretary-treasurer of National Association of Letter Carriers Branch 2016, pleaded guilty in U.S. District Court for the Eastern District of Missouri to one count of embezzling $30,948 in funds from the Poplar Bluff-based union.
-McCain had been indicted in January following an investigation by the U.S. Labor Department’s Office of Labor-Management Standards.… Read More ➡
+On December 14, Wendy Buch, former financial secretary-treasurer of Transportation Communications Union (TCU) Local T-574, pleaded guilty in U.S. District Court for the Southern District of Illinois to embezzling $11,957 in funds from the Shiloh-based union and concealing the thefts in annual financial reports.
+TCU merged with the International Association of Machinists several years ago.
+The guilty plea follows an investigation by the U.S. Labor Department’s Office of Labor-Management Standards.… Read More ➡